 In Scotland, you contact your local authority to apply for a National Entitlement Card, which will allow you free travel on most local and long distance bus services in Scotland.
 Transport Scotland has now amended its criteria for people with MS, following an intervention by the MS Trust.
 Your application for a National Entitlement Card can now be supported by a letter from your MS Nurse instead of your neurologist.
-The process to apply is set out on the myscot.gov travel website.
+You can apply for a disabled persons bus pass - mygov.scot.

 In England, you apply through your local council (Find your local council in England) for a disabled person's bus pass.
 This can normally only be used at weekends and off-peak hours, although this varies around the country.
-For more information, see the government's transport and travel information in England.
+For more information, see transport and travel information in England - GOV.UK.

 In Wales, contact your local authority to apply for a Concessionary Travel Pass, which will allow you free travel on bus journeys throughout Wales.
-The process for applying and the exact terms under which you might be eligible can be read on the Gov.wales website.
+For information on applying and the terms under which you might be eligible, visit apply for a bus pass - GOV.WALES.
 These Concessionary Travel Passes are also valid on some train routes.
-You can see the list of routes on the Transport for Wales website.
+You can see the list of train routes on Transport for Wales.
 Some are not valid during school terms.

 In Northern Ireland, you may be able to get a half fare Smart Pass for bus or train travel, but only if you receive the mobility component of DLA or PIP, or if you have had your driving licence revoked on medical grounds.
 Not all transport companies are part of this scheme.
-You can see the list of transport companies that are linked to the concessionary scheme on the NI Government Services website.
+For more information, see free bus travel and concessions - nidirect.gov.
 You will also find other travel information for those with limited mobility in Northern Ireland.